Finding houseplants for your kitchen is easier than you think!

 Like all ivies, English ivy requires bright light.
 Its heart-shaped leaves will add an air of romance to your space.
 In terms of water, they prefer it on the drier side.
 To ensure it gets adequate light, you can place your English ivy near a window in your kitchen.

-If you have a lot of bright light, mostly coming south-facing windows, rosemary, thyme, and oregano would be useful herbs to grow.
+If you have a lot of bright light, mostly coming south-facing windows, rosemary, thyme, and oregano would be easy herbs to grow in your kitchen.

 If you have east or west-facing windows, mint, parsley, and chives would be a better option.